-- When a server starts up, get the Flags from the Flagsmith API.
-They will now be in memory within the server runtime.
+- When your server (flagsmith client) starts up, get the Flags from the Flagsmith API.
+Flagsmith server will now store the Flags in memory within the server runtime.

 - If you have caching infrastructure available (for example, memcache, redis etc), you can then store the flags for that environment within your caching infrastructure.

 - You can set up a Web Hook within Flagsmith that sends flag change events to your server infrastructure.